aquasecurity/defsec/avd_docs/aws/iam/AVD-AWS-0063/docs.md

-### IAM Password policy should have minimum password length of 14 or more characters.

 IAM account password policies should ensure that passwords have a minimum length.

 The account password policy should be set to enforce minimum password length of at least 14 characters.